ketut-garjita/data-engineering/future-proof-your-it-strategy.md

 If a team relies on on-site hardware, the process for deploying more storage room for a developer to test a product add-on would require the business to:

 - Approve the upfront cost of new hardware.
-- Procure a new [server](https://phoenixnap.com/blog/server-management) and wait for delivery.
+- Procure a new server and wait for delivery.
 - Take the current server offline.
 - Set up new equipment.
 - Fine-tune the server and restart the system.

 You can use the cloud to boil this process down to a few minutes.
-The developer accesses the cloud, spins up a new [virtual machine](https://phoenixnap.com/blog/devops-virtualization), and can start testing a new feature immediately.
+The developer accesses the cloud, spins up a new virtual machine, and can start testing a new feature immediately.
 Once the testing ends, the developer shuts down the VM in a few clicks.

 This deployment speed is enough to give you an edge over any competitor that does not use the cloud.

-When it comes to fast deployments, there is no beating the agility of pNAP's [Bare Metal Cloud](https://phoenixnap.com/bare-metal-cloud)—BMC enables your team to get a new bare-metal server up and running [in under 60 seconds](https://www.youtube.com/watch?v=BzBBwLxR80o)!
+When it comes to fast deployments, there is no beating the agility of pNAP's Bare Metal Cloud BMC enables your team to get a new bare-metal server up and running in under 60 seconds!

 ### 3. Data Accessibility